MeekroDB Quick Start Docs ORM Docs FAQ

 Configure it

 Next, you'll need to configure the database connection at the top of your project.
 Remember that the library won't actually establish a database connection until you run your first query.
+If you need help with the DSN string, check our connection docs page.

 DB::$user = 'my_database_user';